Low down payment mortgage options

 The U.S. Department of Veterans Affairs (VA) insures VA loans, allowing lenders to approve loans at zero down payment.
 The program is available to current and former members of the U.S. military and surviving spouses.

 VA mortgage rates are the lowest of any low- and no-downpayment mortgage loans.
-Eligible veterans never pay mortgage insurance, further improving affordability of owning a home.
+For qualifying borrowers, it’s about the best mortgage product on the market.
+Eligible veterans never pay mortgage insurance, further improving the affordability of homeownership.

-USDA home loans offer zero down payment and low rates to buyers in less dense suburban and rural neighborhoods.
+USDA home loans offer zero down payment and low rates to buyers in less dense suburban and rural areas.
+These loans are backed by the U.S. Department of Agriculture.

 The program was created to spur homeownership and economic activity outside of major urban areas.
-As such, homeowners must make less than 115% of median income for the area.
+As such, homeowners must make less than 115% of the median income for the area.
 These income limits are quite generous.
-In some locales, upper middle class families will fall within acceptable limits.
+In some locales, upper-middle-class families will fall within acceptable limits.

 USDA loans are one of the most affordable loan types.
 USDA interest rates are lower than those of conventional loans.
 Monthly payments are extremely affordable.

-This program is a powerful tool for suburban renters to break into the housing market.
+This program is a powerful loan option for suburban renters hoping to break into the housing market.